qtov/ViATc-English/README.md

 ViATc
 =====
 ViATc - Vim mode at Total Commander.
-2020/07/01  version 0.5.5en beta 8
+2020/07/04  version 0.5.5en beta 8
 This software works on Windows and only as an addition to "Total Commander" - the greatest file manager (keyboard friendly, two panels, advanced search, comparator, multi-rename, FTP, plugins) get it from www.ghisler.com
 ViATc tries to resemble the work-flow of Vim and web browser plugins like Vimium or better yet SurfingKeys.

 What ViATc does to Total Commander (called later TC):
 - it's only a separate addition, easily disabled, it doesn't modify TC
 - adds more functionality - supports all that AutoHotkey does, not just TC
-- adds more shortcuts, user can add and configure shortcuts, in addition to Vim style, Emacs or any style can also be configured
+- adds more shortcuts, user can add and reconfigure them